-A Incorporated by reference to Amtech's Form S-1 Registration Statement No. 2-83934-LA.

-B Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1987.

-- C Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1988. - D Incorporated by reference to Amtech's Form S-1 Registration Statement (File No. 33-77368). - E Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1999. - F Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1991. - G Incorporated by reference to Amtech's Current Report on Form 8-A, filed with the Securities and Exchange Commission on May 17, 1999. - H Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the Amended and Restated 1995 Stock Option Plan), filed with the Securities and Exchange Commission on August 9, 1996. - I Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the Non-Employee Director Stock Option Plan), filed with the Securities and Exchange Commission on August 9, 1996. - J Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1993. - K Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the 1998 Employee Stock Option Plan), filed with the Securities and Exchange Commission on February 11, 2003. - L Incorporated by reference to Amtech's Current Report on Form 8-K, filed with the Securities and Exchange Commission on July 15, 2004. - M Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 28, 2005. - N Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 24, 2005. - O Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 2005. - P Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 2006. - Q Incorporated by reference to Amtech's Current Report on Form 8-K, filed with the Securities and Exchange Commission on April 12, 2006. - R Incorporated by reference to Amtech's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2006. - S Incorporated by reference to Amtech's Proxy Statement for its 2007 Annual Shareholders' Meeting, filed with the Securities and Exchange Commission on April 24, 2007. - T Incorporated by reference to Amtech's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2007. - U Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on October 11, 2007.
+- A Incorporated by reference to Amtech's Form S-1 Registration Statement No. 2-83934-LA. - B Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1987. - C Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1988. - D Incorporated by reference to Amtech's Form S-1 Registration Statement (File No. 33-77368). - E Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1999. - F Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on January 8, 2008. - G Incorporated by reference to Amtech's Current Report on Form 8-A, filed with the Securities and Exchange Commission on May 17, 1999. - H Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the Amended and Restated 1995 Stock Option Plan), filed with the Securities and Exchange Commission on August 9, 1996. - I Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the Non-Employee Director Stock Option Plan), filed with the Securities and Exchange Commission on August 9, 1996. - J Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1993. - K Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 28, 2005. - L Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 2005. - M Incorporated by reference to Amtech's Current Report on Form 8-K, filed with the Securities and Exchange Commission on April 12, 2006. - N Incorporated by reference to Amtech's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2006. - O Incorporated by reference to Amtech's Proxy Statement for its 2007 Annual Shareholders' Meeting, filed with the Securities and Exchange Commission on April 24, 2007. - P Incorporated by reference to Amtech's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2007. - Q Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on October 11, 2007. - R Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on March 11, 2008.